magiclabs/magic-near-guide/README.md

 ## Get Testnet Tokens

 1. Create a test wallet on [wallet.testnet.near.org](https://wallet.testnet.near.org).
 200 NEAR test tokens will automatically be deposited to your wallet.
-2. Login to your Magic-NEAR app with email, facebook, or phone number to get your public address.
+2. Login to your Magic-NEAR app with email, google, or phone number to get your public address.
 3. Transfer funds from your `your-account.testnet` wallet on wallet.testnet.near.org to your Magic wallet.

 ## Tutorial